 | `[[extensions.targeting.default_placement]]`

 Optional | Defines which location of a block extension target an extension is placed in when added.
 After adding the extension, the merchant can move it to other locations.
-Value must be one of the [checkout placements](/docs/apps/build/checkout/test-checkout-ui-extensions#block-targets) for the block extension target.
+Value must be a checkout [block extension target](/docs/apps/build/checkout/test-checkout-ui-extensions#block-extension targets). |

 ### Customer account UI extensions